Rosemary Magee Fellowship in the Arts

 - Coordinating coverage of Arts at Emory events with The Emory Wheel, WMRE, and other student media outlets

-Assist in social media efforts for Arts at Emory (Facebook, Twitter, Instagram, and Snapchat)
+Conceive and implement social media campaigns for Arts at Emory (Facebook, Twitter, and Instagram)

 Research, write, review and edit press releases and news stories